Playing With: River of Insanity

-: Crazy leader of party decides to continue down the path despite everyone's calling to stop and save their selves.
+Basic Trope: The crazy leader of the party decides to continue down the path despite everyone else thinking they should stop and save themselves.

 - Hiro insists on continuing his expedition into Eldritch Abomination's lair, even though almost everyone in the party is on the brink of dying.